seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 She is dead.

 **CASSIUS**
-How ’scaped I killing when I cross’d you so?
+How 'scaped I killing when I cross'd you so?
 O insupportable and touching loss!
 Upon what sickness?

 **BRUTUS**
 Impatient of my absence,
 And grief that young Octavius with Mark Antony
-Have made themselves so strong:–for with her death
+Have made themselves so strong:--for with her death
-That tidings came;–with this she fell distract,
+That tidings came;--with this she fell distract,
-And, her attendants absent, swallow’d fire.
+And, her attendants absent, swallow'd fire.

 **CASSIUS**
 And died so?